Policies & Procedures

 4. Dress Code:

-- Please dress with modesty and consideration of others attending the coop and the church in which we are meeting.
+- Please dress with modesty and consideration of others attending the cooperative and the church in which we are meeting.

-- Pants must be worn at the waist; no sagging allowed.
+- Pants must be worn at the waist; no sagging or holes permitted.

 - Undergarments should be worn but may not be seen.